predragnikolic/recall-test/README.md

 Admin - http://localhost:5173/admin

 > [!NOTE]
-> For the admin app you need to have a user with admin role.
-First create a regular user http://localhost:5173/sign-in, than in the server folder run `db:unsafe:make-all-users-admins`
+> For the admin app you **need to have a user with admin role**.
+First create a regular user http://localhost:5173/sign-in, than in the server folder run `db:unsafe:make-all-users-admins` to make all users Admins.
+This was done to make the reviewer access the Admin Dashboard.